EBGToo/SBUnits/README.md

 multiplied the exponents of the base dimensions are added to produce another dimension.

 For type-safe operations on units, we designate `Dimension` as a 'type parameter' in `Unit` and `Quantity` type declarations.
-This allows a statically types system of units (with an exception or two)
+This allows a statically typed system of units (with an exception or two)

 ### Units